Henriquemcc/Prototipo_Sistema_Cadastro_Demandas_-_PUC_Tec/README.EN.md

 To implement this prototype, the [Spring Boot](https://spring.io/) framework was used along with the [Kotlin](https://kotlinlang.org/) programming language.
 And for the database, [MySQL](https://www.mysql.com/) was used.

+## System Requirements

+To run this program, is required to have installed the following programs:

+- Java Development Kit (version 21 or higher)
+- Docker

 ## How to run

 To run this program, open a terminal (or command prompt) in the project folder and type the following command: